nickmatsnev/ddd/posts/kaplan-vocabulary-week-3/index.md

 ---
 title: Kaplan Vocabulary Week 3
 date: 2018-08-17
-lastmod: 2019-07-05
+lastmod: 2019-07-08
 tags: [Learn English]
 featured_image: kaplan_logo.png
-summary: Week 3 at Kaplan Empire State is done and it is the last part of word and expressions I’ve learned.
+summary: Week 3 at Kaplan Empire State is gone and it is the last part of word and expressions I’ve learned.
 scripts: [relative_date.js]
 ---

-Week 3 at Kaplan Empire State is done and it is the last part of word and expressions I’ve learned.
+Week 3 at Kaplan Empire State is gone and it is the last part of word and expressions I’ve learned.

 - **GOAT** = Greatest Of All Time
 - **a jab** = a quick, sharp blow, especially with the fist